trevezani/microservices-tutorial-springboot/README.md

 # Microservices Tutorial (Under Construction)

-This is an tutorial project to show many approach used with microservices.
+This is a tutorial project to show many approach used with microservices.

 **Table of Contents**
 * [About the tutorial](#about-the-tutorial)